shaik1002/biggitlabbomb/doc/user/project/time_tracking.md

 Type all quick actions on their own lines.
 If you use any quick action more than once in a single comment, only its last occurrence is applied.

-You can see the data about time tracking on the right sidebar:
+You can see the data about time tracking on the right sidebar in issues and merge requests:

 ![Time tracking in the sidebar](img/time_tracking_sidebar_v13_12.png)

 ## Estimates

-The estimate is designed to show the total time needed to complete an item.
+The estimate is designed to show the total time needed to complete an issue or merge request.

 You can see the estimated time remaining when you hover over the time tracking information in the right sidebar.